wghglory/angularTable/README.md

 ### Explain how to structure an UI project in MVC model with a simple example.

+* There's no fixed structure for different UI projects.
+The structure should depend on the requirement, project size, etc
+* For smaller project, we can use horizontal structure as you see this demo.
-- if working with nodejs, UI project (this demo) can be placed into a folder call **"public"**
+* If working with nodejs, UI project (this demo) can be placed into a folder call **"public"**
-- css folder have all style files, including bootstrap, custom css(site.css in this case)
+* css folder have all style files, including bootstrap, custom css(site.css in this case)
-- modules folder has different modules, like department, employee, each of them may contains controllers, directives, filters, services, views, etc. Common module may be used by other modules
+* Modules folder has different modules, like department, employee, each of them may contains controllers, directives, filters, services, views, etc. Common module may be used by other modules
+* Another horizontal structure will have only 1 controller, directive, service, filter folder, and employeeController and departmentController will be in the controller folder.
+All services are in service folder.
-- my naming convention is module.client.controller.js, because it will be easier to distinguish from nodejs server controller, which I call it module.server.controller.js
+* My naming convention is employee.client.controller.js, because it will be easier to distinguish from nodejs server controller, which I call it employee.server.controller.js
-- filters, directives folders are self-explanatory, views usually are for SPA implementation by angular routing
+* Filters, directives folders are self-explanatory, views usually are for SPA implementation by angular routing
-- lib contains all third-party libraries, which can be installed by bower.
+* lib contains all third-party libraries, which can be installed by bower.
 Some people call it scripts or bowerComponents
-- app.js is used to config angularjs by injecting modules needed
+* app.js is used to config angularjs by injecting modules needed
-- index.html is main page
+* index.html is main page

-Above is for a small or middle project by using horizontal architecture.
+* Here is another structure which is frequently used in .net platform. **Assets** folder contains css, images, scripts folders.
+If working with newest .net platform, these folders can be put into a folder called "www";

 For larger project, vertical architecture is better.
-It's also recommended to put css, images, scripts into a folder called "asset".
-If working with newest .net platform, these folders can be put into a folder called "www";
+So there may be several controllers' folders, one for core feature, one for regular feature.
+To sum up, structure should be flexible and easy to extend, maintain, and it varies according to our requirements.

 ### Explain how AngularJS directive is used, and give a couple of use cases